piyush123/fp-intro/PITCHME.md

 Multi-paradigm, pre-fix notation

 #VSLIDE

 ![Land of Lisp](assets/landoflisp.jpeg)

-Lisp has been hailed as the world’s most powerful programming language, but its cryptic syntax and academic reputation can be enough to scare off even experienced programmers.
-Those dark days are finally over—Land of Lisp brings the power of functional programming to the people!

 Reviews
 "Turns out the border between genius and insanity is a pretty cheery place."